shane-mason/FicusOS/ficus_leaf/README.md

 ## Deploy to Device

 Circuit Python devices will mount like an sdcard, so you can simply copy the single file `code.py` over to the device.
+See [Circuit Python Drives](https://learn.adafruit.com/welcome-to-circuitpython/the-circuitpy-drive) for more information.

 Esnure that font5x8.bin is included next to code.py.